top of page

 CAN YOU TRAIN ME TO HOLD CACAO CEREMONIES?

 In this spirit, I ask that if you're coming to a ceremony, it's to participate, to surrender yourself to the experience of the medicine and ceremony fully, rather than observe and study how I work.
-This is also important in terms of respecting the other participants: the ceremonial space is intended to be a safe place for vulnerability and open-heartedness.
+This is also important in terms of respecting the other participants: the ceremonial space is intended to be a safe place for vulnerability and open-heartedness, not a place for performing or trying to impress others.

 What happens in a cacao medicine ceremony?